Duoprime M is the only primer that provides consistent excellent adhesion to all melamine surfaces.

 Duoprime P high energy absorbing primer enabling thin UV-acrylate coatings on LVT/PVC.

 Duoprime PET is a flexible low-stress primer for PET liners and surfaces.

 Duoprime industrial adhesion primers are developed for surfaces to which nothing seems to adhere or for demanding applications where current primers fail because they are either too soft or too brittle.
 Duoprime patented technoogy combines state-of-the-art reactivity with a unique thiol chemsitry to provide: covalent attachment to a wide range of substrates; increased mechanical flexibility; low shrinkage stress to enable perfect contact with the substrate even after full cure; and excellent reactivity to ensure adhesion to subsequent acrylate coatings.

 Duoprime M – for laminates and melamine

-Getting adhesion to melamine is possible with standard acrylates or isocyanate coatings, but adhesion will rely on surface energy matching between the melamine and the primer, because the bonding is not covalent.
-Duoprime M is a one component UV primer without solvents or isocyanates that protects you from batch to batch variations of melamine quality and always ensures you the same excellent adhesion.
+Getting adhesion to melamine is possible with standard acrylates or isocyanate coatings, but adhesion will mainly rely on surface energy matching between the melamine and the primer.
+Duoprime M is a one component UV primer with a new adhesion technology that bonds covalently to even fully cured melamine, protecting you from melamine batch to batch variations and always ensures you the same excellent adhesion.